 Drug Rehab for Women and Children

 According to a 2015 survey from the National Survey on Drug Use and Health, 5.7% of women have a substance use disorder in the United States and being separated from a child, or the possibility of it creates a variety of potential issues.
-There are a limited number of specialized rehabs for women and children and the ones that do exist are improving the lives of the parent and keeping the family together.
+There are a limited number of specialized rehab for women with children and the ones that do exist are improving the lives of the parents and keeping the family together.

 Therefore, we offer full family and children services to clients at New Directions for Women.
 This allows the mother to recover from her substance use disorder (SUD) while learning the skills needed to stay abstinent while providing a safe and stable situation for the children.